Many of our communities offer virtual tours. Call us now to schedule.

 Searching for Senior Apartments facilities in Duncan, OK?

 Expert Senior Living Advisors from A Place for Mom can help direct you to Senior Apartments facilities.
-Together, we’ll find the perfect fit for your loved one; and we’ll provide direction and support as needed.
+Together, we will find the perfect fit for your loved one; and we will provide direction and support as needed.
 We partner with 3 Senior Apartments facilities in OK and the surrounding area, so there are many options to choose from.
 A Place for Mom is the largest senior living referral service in North America, and we can help you make a good choice at no cost to you.

 Looking for general info?
 Click here for more on Senior Apartments in Duncan.

 The total cost of care for a community is determined by the neighborhood where it is located.
 The rent burden for Duncan is about 14.9% of the average person's monthly income.
 The median home value in Duncan costs around $99,011 and the median cost for rent is $660 a month.